NBA's Kanter urges Trump to act on Turkey's human rights record

 “I’m going to put my double-zero jersey on and feel like I’m sitting on the bench with my teammates and I’m going to cheer for them,” Kanter said.
 “I want to feel like I’m in the game.”

+The Knicks lost 101-100 to the Washington Wizards in the NBA London Game at the O2 Arena.

-Reporting by Daniel Trotta in New York; Additional reporting by Humeyra Pamuk and Jeff Mason in Washington; Editing by Nick Tattersall
+Reporting by Daniel Trotta in New York; Additional reporting by Humeyra Pamuk and Jeff Mason in Washington; Editing by Nick Tattersall and Clarence Fernandez